panchi64/auto-ytdlp/README.md

 ## Overview

 I wrote this Python script so that I didn't have to manually archive a massive list of YouTube university course videos (at the request of my professor).
 I built it around the yt-dlp repository because it extends the capabilities of manual downloads by incorporating a lot of QoL features.
-This script builds on top of that by adding multiple download multithreading, VPN integration, and an intuitive CLI interface.
+This script builds on top of that by adding multiple download multithreading, VPN integration, and an intuitive TUI.

 But it's not just for archiving course videos!
 This script can handle all sorts of video-downloading tasks.
 Maybe you're a researcher collecting data, a content creator gathering inspiration, or just someone who likes to keep offline copies of their favorite online content.
 Whatever your reason, I gotchu fam.